Lubenz007/lubenz007.github.io/_posts/2023-04-04-upgrade-hyper.md

 Before we begin, it's worth noting that Hyper-V host updates can be complex and require careful planning to avoid disruption to your environment.
 Always make sure you have a comprehensive backup plan in place, and test your update procedures thoroughly in a non-production environment before applying them to your production systems.

-With that said, let's get started!

-Step 1: Set up Azure Arc
+* Set up Azure Arc

 The first step is to set up Azure Arc for your standalone Hyper-V host.
 This involves deploying the Azure Arc agent to the host and registering it with your Azure subscription.
 You can find detailed instructions for this process in the Azure documentation.

-Step 2: Create an Automation Account
+* Create an Automation Account

 Next, you'll need to create an Automation Account in your Azure subscription.
 This account will be used to manage the update process for your Hyper-V host.
 You can create an Automation Account from the Azure portal by navigating to the Automation Accounts blade and clicking Add.

-Step 3: Create a Scheduled Update Task
+* Create a Scheduled Update Task

 Once you have an Automation Account set up, you can create a Scheduled Update Task to automate the update process for your Hyper-V host.
 To do this, navigate to the Update Management blade in your Automation Account, and click Schedule Update Deployment.
 From here, you can select the target Hyper-V host, set a schedule for the update task, and configure any additional options you need.

-Step 4: Create Pre and Post Scripts
+* Create Pre and Post Scripts

 To ensure a smooth update process for your Hyper-V host, you'll need to create pre and post scripts that shut down and start up VMs before and after the update.
 These scripts will be run automatically as part of the update task, and can be customized to suit your specific needs.